 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

-Step 3: Pick up Your Baggage from the Baggage Claim Area
+Step 3: Pick Up Your Baggage from the Baggage Claim Area

 Walk into the next area which is the Baggage Claim area.
 This is arguably the easiest part of the arrival process, which most travellers are familiar with.